-I am a PhD student at the Department of Communication Studies at the University of Michigan in Ann Arbor, USA.
-I am also involved with the Global Media Studies Initiative (GMSI) here at Michigan.
-I am advised by Prof. Aswin Punathambekar.
+I am a PhD candidate in the Department of Communication and Media and Rackham Predoctoral Fellow at the University of Michigan, Ann Arbor, USA.
+I was also closely involved with setting up the Global Media Studies Initiative (GMSI) at Michigan.

 My work combines media and cultural studies, and science and technology studies (STS) approaches.

 To see published work (peer-reviewed journal articles), click here.